How to Select the Right Fonts for your Website

 Once you have selected fonts for your website, decided on font sizes and attributes, your choices will be coded into a style sheet that will dictate how text will appear throughout your web site.
 Any desire to change font family, size and/or attributes to select text on individual web pages can be handled through the admin section of your web site.

 While fonts may not seem as important a design element as color and graphics, thoughtful consideration should go into your selections.
 The fonts will convey important information about your company, products and services.
 They will help visitors navigate your site and interact with you.
+Contact Pallasart Austin Web Design to discuss your website and fonts.

 Most important, the right fonts will contribute to your site’s overall mood and visitor experience.
 If it’s positive and easy on the eye, you know you've made the right choices.